AndradeTC86/testes-api-cy/README.md

 ## Tests

-The tests were written using the JavaScript language with WebDriverIO.
+The tests were written using the JavaScript language with Cypress.

 ## Run tests